handcode/check_mk_kernel_version/README.md

 check_mk plugin to monitor if running kernel mach (last) installed version

+Testet with:
+- FreeBSD
+- Debian
+- Proxmox (thanks @mdklapwijk)

-Testet with FreeBSD and Debian, check cmds for others are welcome
+check cmds for others are welcome

 ## cli cmds to get installed and running kernel versions
 ### FreeBSD: